Skip to content

 • Helm 3: You must have Helm version 3.7 or later installed to manage the Apheris Compute Gateway Helm chart.

 • kubectl: Ensure that kubectl is installed and properly configured to communicate with your Kubernetes cluster.
-Its version should be able compatible with you Kubernetes minor version.
+Its version should be compatible with your Kubernetes minor version.

 Installing the Helm Chart🔗